OWND-Project/OWND-Project-VCI/README.md

 Each application offers the following features:

+## Technical Limitations

+### About dependent libraries

+This project currently depends on [Koa](https://koajs.com/) as a web application framework.
+If you use this project to develop your applications, you are required to use Koa.
+In the future, we are considering eliminating our dependence on Koa framework and making the core VCI implementation available on its own.

 ### My Number Card Information VCI App
 - A REST API to issue My Number card information as a Verifiable Credential (VC).